Huck Bolts and Rivets

 How does Huck rivet work?

-Installation of a Huck rivet is similar to a standard pop rivet, however you will require a Huck gun or a structural rivet gun, as a standard rivet gun is not equipped to install structural rivets.
+Installation of a Huck rivet is similar to a standard rivet, however you will require a Huck gun or a structural rivet gun, as a standard rivet gun is not equipped with the right jaws to install structural rivets.
 To install a structural rivet, pre drilling of holes is required.
 Load rivet’s pin tail section into rivet gun.
 Insert rivets body into hole and activate gun.
 Upon activation the head of the rivet is pushed against the nose of the tool, whilst the tool pulls up the central pin.
 As a result, the body compresses, and expands on the blind side until it maxes out to approximately one and a half times the size of the original diameter.
 Resulting in a larger surface in which the two materials are effectively fastened together.
 Check out the Structural Rivet Blog.